daniel-meilak/Utils/README.md

 The math_func.cpp file offers implementations of various algorithms, often adjusted from those on [Rosetta Code](www.rosettacode.org).

 Finally, intcode.h and intcode.cpp offers an implementation of a virtual machine CPU used in Advent of Code 2019.

+TO DO:
+- resolve manhattan functions into one
+- create templates for input digesting functions
+- remove intcode.
+- decide if math_func should be incorporated into Utils